Mount Pleasant, Burlington County, New Jersey: Early history

 The Shreve Homestead- Mt.
 Pleasant, Burlington Co., N. J.

 Mount Pleasant was settled by Quakers during the latter part of the 17th century.
 In 1688, Mansfield Township was established and its borders were published:

 "The Constabulary of Mansfield to lye on ye south side of William Black's Creek, down Delaware River to the town bounds of Burlington, and soe up Birch Creek to John Pancoast's, to Michael Newbold's, and soe ye north of ye Great Meadow to Eliakim Higgins' plantation."

 In 1693, Richard French purchased 460 acres of land at Mount Pleasant from the estate of William Ellis.

-In 1699, from the 460-acre tract, Richard and Sarah (Scattergood) French sold 325 acres, including Mount Pleasant hill, to Caleb Shreve.
-In 1725, Shreve built a brick house to the west of the hill.
-The east side of the home was constructed in 1742.
-This property, named Mount Pleasant, was the homestead of the Shreve family for many years.
-It was the birthplace of Israel Shreve, a distinguished colonel during the Revolutionary War, and may be viewed via the Internet link shown below.
+In 1699, from the 460-acre tract, Richard and Sarah (Scattergood) French sold 325 acres, including Mount Pleasant hill, to Caleb and Sarah (Areson) Shreve.
+In 1725, a small house was built to the west of the hill for Caleb and Sarah.
+In 1742, after the demise of the Shreves, their son Benjamin inherited the Mount Pleasant property where a larger house was constructed of brick next to its predecessor.
+Benjamin, and his wife, the former Rebecca French, made the property their homestead.
+Rebecca was the daughter of Richard French, the previous owner of the land.
+This property, also named Mount Pleasant, was the homestead of the Shreve family for many years.
+It was the childhood home of Israel Shreve, a distinguished colonel during the Revolutionary War, and may be viewed via the Internet link shown below.

 The Barzillai and Sarah Newbold House was constructed in 1740 and is located in the northeast quadrant of the intersection.
 The house is listed on the National Register of Historic Places listings in Burlington County, New Jersey and may be viewed via the Internet link shown below.